maher460/figphrase/README.md

 ```
 >> c1 c2 [target] c3 c4 ...
 ```
 It will calculate a semantic compatibility score between the target and the context.
-The score has been normalized to range of 0~1
+The score has been normalized to a value between 0 and 1.

 When your target is a phrase, please use "_" to concatenate the words in the phrase.
 For example:
 ```